SteveRMann/LibraryExperiments/README.md

 ALib0 was mentioned on a thread in the Arduino forums in a comment by DrDiettrich.

-My search led me to a fork of the original in DrDiettrich's Github site.
+My search led me to a fork of the original (TaskMacros) in DrDiettrich's [Github site.](https://github.com/DrDiettrich/ALib0)